Zappi review

 Charging Cable

 You can get a Zappi with a 6.5m hardwired charging cable, which is longer than the 5m many EV chargers have.
-You can also pay around $50 less and get one without a cable and just has a socket.
+You can also pay around $50 less and get one without a cable that comes with a socket to plug your own into.
 This can be useful if you need a cable over 6.5m.

 Operating Temperature